Updated on June 29th, 2022 by Nikolaos Sismanis

 Incyte Corporation focuses on the discovery, development, and commercialization of various therapeutics.
 Its flagship products include JAKAFI, which is a drug for the treatment of myelofibrosis and polycythemia, and Iclusig, a kinase inhibitor to treat chronic myeloid leukemia.

 Unlike many biotech companies, which are pre-revenue, Incyte has been growing its top and bottom line for years.
-Revenues have expanded from around $169 million in 2010 to $2.7 billion over the past 4 quarters.
-The company is expected to produce FY2021 EPS of $3.02, suggesting a forward P/E ratio of ~28.5.
+Revenues have expanded from around $169 million in 2010 to $3.11 billion over the past four quarters.
+The stock is trading at a forward P/E ratio of ~23.6, which is a near-record low valuation multiple for the company.

-EPS over the medium term is then expected to grow by around 30% since Incyte is an industry leader, essentially monopolizing its areas of treatment.
-In that regard, the valuation seems quite compressed.
-However, the industry is full of risks, and when the company’s patents expire, competition is likely to rise at some point.
+EPS over the medium-term is expected to grow by around 30% since Incyte is an industry leader having essentially monopolized its areas of treatment.
+In that regard, the valuation seems compressed.
+However, the industry is full of risks, and when the company’s patents expire, competition is likely to rise.

-The fund owns around 14.7% of the company, despite its quite substantial market cap of $18.9 billion.
+The fund owns around 16.3% of the company, with a market cap of $16.7 billion.
+The position was boosted by 7% in the previous quarter.

 ACADIA Pharmaceuticals Inc. (ACAD):

 ACADIA Pharmaceuticals focuses on the development and commercialization of small molecule drugs aimed at unmet medical needs in central nervous system disorders.
-The company features extraordinary revenue growth, at a 3-year CAGR of 42.46.%.
-The bottom line has never been positive, with losses widening even as sales are growing.
+The company features extraordinary revenue growth, at a 5-year CAGR of 49.8%.
+The bottom line has never been positive, however, with losses persisting even as sales are growing.

-In March, Acadia had announced deficiencies identified by the FDA about its marketing application for Pimavanserin in hallucinations and delusions associated with dementia-related psychosis.
-Shares had plunged by a massive 45%, and they have yet to recover since then.
-While the company maintained its 2021 net sales guidance of between $510 million – $550 million, the business seems incapable of meeting investors’ past expectations.
+In March of 2021, Acadia had announced deficiencies identified by the FDA regarding its marketing application for Pimavanserin in hallucinations and delusions associated with dementia-related psychosis.
+Shares plunged by a massive 45%, and they have yet to recover since then.
+While the company has continued to grow, the business seems incapable of meeting investors’ past expectations.

 This is one of the fund’s highest conviction picks, as Baker Bros still owns around 26% of the company’s shares, which have been held since 2010.
 While the fund has made great gains since, the recent plunge has definitely compressed its unrealized gains, as the position was held stable once again.